-Put on your boots, relish the crunch of the forest floor, and snap an Instagram shot of the colourful foliage.
+Put on your boots, relish the crunch of the forest floor, snap an Instagram shot of the colourful foliage, and see what kind of weird fungi you can find.
 From ponds, lakes, and woodland to landscaped gardens and freely-roaming highland cattle, the Amsterdamse Bos is the place to be.
 The ‘forest’ is basically an enormous urban park, three times the size of New York’s central park.

 5. Benefit from the Cinema and Film Festival Season

 Now, I think everybody knows that autumn is the perfect season to escape the gloomy weather, pop that popcorn, and temporarily immerse yourself into a completely different story.
 Just like museum visits, a trip to the cinema is an excellent solution to entertain yourself on a rainy day or night.
 What some of you may not know, however, is that Amsterdam is a particularly suitable location to embrace the cinema season.
 This is because IDFA (International Documentary Filmfestival Amsterdam), the world’s largest documentary film festival, kicks off in November.